Inter-IIT-12-0/IIT-BHU/README.md

 - TruBot
 - Fine Tuned Bots
 - Custom AI tool
+- Recommendation Engine
+- PS Breakdown
+- SubMilestone Breakdown

 To make our platform compatible with today’s needs and satisfy all users' needs we have created several AI features.

 - TruBot is available throughout the application, providing general support for users.
 It assists when users encounter difficulties or have queries, such as when working on a project and needing answers to basic questions.
 In such instances, users can obtain immediate assistance, currently It answers general , user and project queries.
 - Fine-Tuned Bots, available in the My Projects section within a specific project, are designed to assist users with their projects.
 For example, in a development-related project, users can generate bug reports, code snippets, and receive various forms of support from this bot, which utilizes GPT-3.5 for enhanced capabilities.
 - The "Custom AI Tools" section is a specialized feature that we provide in our app.
 This feature enables users to create their own AI tool for a particular domain.
 This AI tool will be fully proficient in the chosen domain and will provide all types of assistance in that domain.
+- The recommendation Engine built on the top of NLP takes the user input and then responds to the query by filtering the users by the keywords given by the Flask API
+- With the help of GPT-3.5 the problem statement provided by the client is being elaborated wrt to the client requirements.
+- Depending on the Milestones being submitted in the Proposal Form GPT 3.5 breaks down the Milestone into submilestones to better assess the projects completion and its health.

 ## Pages